Dioben/RI2021/assignment2/readme.md

 ## Software
 ### indexer.py
-Generates a series of partial index files based on a provided gzip file.
+Generates a series of partial index files based on a provided gzip file, as well as a global metadata file.
 Output content is partitioned based on the size of the in-memory list structure and its document IDs are sequential, using gaps for storage efficiency.

 The tokenizer works by first splitting the text with the regex `[^a-zA-Z]`, which returns a list of purely alphabetical terms, then filtering those terms to remove the ones smaller than the minimum length, the stopwords, and the ones with 4 or more consecutive repeat characters.